Sound approximate and asymptotic probabilistic bisimulations for PCTL: The probabilistic temporal logic PCTL

 We now define a semantics for PCTL where the probability bounds $\rhd \probP$ in $\logPr{\rhd \probP}{\logPsi}$ can be relaxed or strengthened by an error $\distD$.
 Our semantics is parameterized over the \emph{until} bound $\stepsN$, the error $\distD\in\numR^{\geq 0}$, and a direction $\dirR\in\setenum{+1,-1}$.
 Given the parameters, the semantics associates each PCTL state formula with the set of states satisfying it.
 Intuitively, when $\dirR = +1$ we relax the semantics of the formula, so that increasing $\distD$ causes more states to satisfy it.
 More precisely, the probability bounds $\rhd\probP$ in positive occurrences of $\logPr{\rhd \probP}{\logPsi}$ are decreased by $\distD$, while those in negative occurrences are increased by $\distD$.
 Dually, when $\dirR = -1$ we strengthen the semantics, modifying $\rhd\probP$ in the opposite direction.
+Our semantics is inspired by the relaxed / strengthened PCTL semantics of~\cite{DInnocenzo12hscc}.